tnebooks/11th-botany/content.en/reproductive-morphology/flower/_index.md

 ## Flower sex

-Flower sex refers to the presence or absence of androecium and gynoecium within a flower.
+**Flower sex** refers to the presence or absence of androecium and gynoecium within a flower.

-**1. Perfect or bisexual: If a flower contains** both androecium and gynoecium it is called as a perfect flower.
+**1. Perfect or bisexual**: If a flower contains both androecium and gynoecium it is called as a perfect flower.

-**2. Imperfect or unisexual:** When the flower contains only one of the essential whorls is called Imperfect flower.
+**2. Imperfect or unisexual:** When the flower contains only one of the essential whorls is called **Imperfect flower**.
 It is of two types:

 **i) Staminate flowers**: Flowers with androecium alone.